Reprexain Side Effects

 Generic Name: hydrocodone / ibuprofen

-Note: This document contains side effect information about hydrocodone / ibuprofen.
-Some of the dosage forms listed on this page may not apply to the brand name Reprexain.
+Note: This page contains side effects data for the generic drug hydrocodone / ibuprofen.
+It is possible that some of the dosage forms included below may not apply to the brand name Reprexain.

 For the Consumer